codebar/tutorials/js/lesson4/tutorial.md

 In the following Vonage API tutorial you will create an account, and send yourself an SMS.
 Just a heads up, it will involve you creating an account and giving your phone number.

-When signing up select NodeJS as you're language.
+When signing up select NodeJS as your language.
 NodeJS is a runtine enviroment that allows you to run JavaScript on the server than in the browser which is what you would've been doing if you've followed our first 2 tutorials.

 (Send yourself an SMS with Vonage)[https://developer.nexmo.com/?utm_source=codebar&utm_campaign=Events&utm_medium=bitly&utm_source=Events]